-We were sad to leave Koh Lanta for several reasons: our hostel family were so incredibly friendly, we were going to miss our room mates, though most of them were also leaving, and we were definitely going to miss the sense of welcome and chilled out vibe that made us fall in love with the place.
+We were sad to leave Koh Lanta for several reasons: our hostel family were so incredibly friendly; we were going to miss our room mates, though most of them were also leaving; and we were definitely going to miss the sense of welcome and the chilled out vibe that made us fall in love with the place.

 But I was excited to visit Krabi; not so much for the town itself, but for using it as a base to some of Thailand’s best locations, including some of the best beaches in the world.

 We were turning up to Krabi a day early, so once again we didn’t have a night booked.
-And of course, like our luck with just turning up, our hostel of choice, Pak Up!, was all booked out.
-We popped into the hostel next door and were offered a private room for the same price as a dorm room had been at the other place.
+And of course, like our luck with just turning up, our hostel of choice was all booked out.
+We popped into the hostel next door and were offered a private room for the same price as a dorm room had been at Pak Up!
 RE-SULT!

-We went for a wander as the evening set in and found the tourist food market which hadn’t initially interested me.
+As the evening set in, we went for a wander and found the tourist food market which hadn’t initially interested me.
 On the contrary, it felt almost local (though you could tell from the hard selling that it wasn’t) so we chose the best-looking stall, and I wasn’t going to turn my nose up at 50 baht for a plate of noodles and 20 baht for a can of Sprite.

 My first priority the next day was visiting Tiger Cave Temple and attempting the 1,237 step climb up the side of a mountain to get to it.
 Ash wasn’t remotely keen on this, so I set off on a songthaew with a girl I’d sat next to on the bus from Koh Lanta.